On Apple Watch

 - Start by selecting the 3 dot icon next to the mix in favorites.

 - Ensure that both the phone app and the watch app are open when initiating a transfer.
+Ensure BOTH screens are ON and the watch is showing the “Saved Mixes” section when starting the transfer.

 - Then select “send to apple watch”

-- Your Bluetooth at this point is on.
+- Optional: Your Bluetooth at this point is on.
 Once you have started the transfer, turning Bluetooth off will force the transfer to happen over wifi versus Bluetooth.
 This is optional but makes a notable difference in loading time.
 Loading over BT can take 5-15 minutes per mix, whereas over wifi will load in roughly 90 seconds.

 - One final tip for transfers is to ensure your wake screen on your watch is set to its maximum 70 seconds.
 Click on the watch app on your phone, select: general > wake screen > wake for 70 seconds.